-6 Things You Miss About Los Angeles When You Move Away
+6 Things You Miss When You Leave L.A.

 Leaving Los Angeles is like leaving the sexiest, most laid-back boyfriend you’ve ever had.
 Sure, there were problems, like his perpetual lateness and the fact that he never really seemed to have a job and he kept trying to get you to watch his commercial reel.
 But man, was he a lot of fun.
 And so relaxed!
 Oh, God, when you were around him even you felt relaxed – and now it’s all gone because you’ve left.
 I felt this pain when I ended a two-year stint in/relationship with the city of Los Angeles and moved my tuchus across the country back to New York City, my previous place of residence/boo.
 Now, I love New York City and all of its gritty, grimy, heart-pounding magic.
 I don’t mean to say that Los Angeles is superior to NYC, or that NYC is superior to Los Angeles.
 I shan’t disturb that hornet’s nest today or any day – I believe both have their merits.
 But I can say conclusively that there are things you will miss desperately when you move away from Los Angeles, and I write this Proustian post in remembrance of things past…sunny, sunny things past.
 (Oh, God, the sunshine.
 I am so cold.
 So…cold.)